redishettysanjana/task_1/README.md

 ## 📌 Basic Python Programs Collection

-This repository contains a collection of beginner-friendly Python programs that cover fundamental concepts of programming.
+This repository contains a collection of beginner-friendly python programs that cover fundamental concepts of programming.
 These examples are simple, easy to understand, and helpful for practicing logic building.

 ---